statelyai/xstate/README.md

 We also reserve a similar right to adjust declared TypeScript definitions or drop support for older versions of TypeScript in a minor release.
 The TypeScript language itself evolves quickly and often introduces breaking changes in its minor releases.
 Our team is also continuously learning how to leverage TypeScript more effectively - and the types improve as a result.

 For these reasons, it is impractical for our team to be bound by decisions taken when an older version of TypeScript was its latest version or when we didn’t know how to declare our types in a better way.
-We won’t introduce declaration changes often - but we are more likely to do so with runtime changes.
+We won’t introduce declaration changes often - but we are more likely to do so than with runtime changes.

 ### Packages